B+ TREE: Search, Insert and Delete Operations

 The above B+ Tree sample example is explained in the steps below:

-• Now, a right-hierarchy of a tree is created, and remaining data values are adjusted accordingly by keeping in mind the applicable rules of equal to or greater than values against the key-value nodes on the right.
+• Now, a right-hierarchy of a tree is created, and the remaining data values are adjusted accordingly by keeping in mind the applicable rules of equal to or greater than values against the key-value nodes on the right.

 Delete Operation